sphinx-doc/sphinx/Doc-3k/library/datetime.rst

 .. method:: datetime.isoformat([sep])

-   Return a string representing the date and time in ISO 8601 format, YYYY-MM- DDTHH:MM:SS.mmmmmm or, if :attr:`microsecond` is 0, YYYY-MM-DDTHH:MM:SS
+   Return a string representing the date and time in ISO 8601 format, YYYY-MM-DDTHH:MM:SS.mmmmmm or, if :attr:`microsecond` is 0, YYYY-MM-DDTHH:MM:SS

-   If :meth:`utcoffset` does not return ``None``, a 6-character string is appended, giving the UTC offset in (signed) hours and minutes: YYYY-MM- DDTHH:MM:SS.mmmmmm+HH:MM or, if :attr:`microsecond` is 0 YYYY-MM- DDTHH:MM:SS+HH:MM
+   If :meth:`utcoffset` does not return ``None``, a 6-character string is appended, giving the UTC offset in (signed) hours and minutes:
+   YYYY-MM-DDTHH:MM:SS.mmmmmm+HH:MM or, if :attr:`microsecond` is 0
+   YYYY-MM-DDTHH:MM:SS+HH:MM

    The optional argument *sep* (default ``'T'``) is a one-character separator, placed between the date and time portions of the result.
 For example, ::